MattithyahuData/P1-EURO-2020-Attribute-Correlation/README.md

 *	Added a column for if the job was at the company’s headquarters
 *	Transformed founded date into age of company

-## Data Visualisation
-AAAAAAAAAAAAAAAAAAAAAAAAA

-*	Made a new column for company state
-*	Added a column for if the job was at the company’s headquarters
-*	Transformed founded date into age of company

-## Data Analytics
-AAAAAAAAAAAAAAAAAAAAAAAAA

-*	Made a new column for company state
-*	Added a column for if the job was at the company’s headquarters
-*	Transformed founded date into age of company

-## Business Intelligence
-AAAAAAAAAAAAAAAAAAAAAAAAA

-*	Made a new column for company state
-*	Added a column for if the job was at the company’s headquarters
-*	Transformed founded date into age of company

 ## ML/DL Model Building